 In the belief that students benefit greatly from living on campus, all new students are required to live in Pepperdine housing and carry a meal plan for four semesters.
 All candidates who are admitted will need to complete their housing contract.
 All new transfer students entering as juniors are required to live on campus for two semesters.
-To ensure availability of campus housing, a request for housing must be made of the Housing and Residence Life Office.
+Upperclassmen students that have fulfilled the residency requirement still have the opportunity to live on campus.
+Housing for these students is based on availability.
 Students should contact the Housing and Residence Life Office (community.pepperdine.edu/housing) for the most current information about housing policies and availability.